Donald Trump gives Matt Whitaker free rein over Robert Mueller probe

 Democrats and some Republicans have called on Mr. Trump to find another attorney general.
 And Senate Democrats, with support from Republican Sen. Jeff Flake of Arizona, are pushing legislation to protect the Mueller probe.

-Mr. Trump said he was unaware of Mr. Whitaker’s previous public remarks criticizing the probe and saying there was no Trump campaign collusion with Russian medaling in the 2016 presidential race.
+Mr. Trump said he was unaware of Mr. Whitaker’s previous public remarks criticizing the probe and saying there was no Trump campaign collusion with Russian meddling in the 2016 presidential race.

 But the president commended Mr. Whitaker for taking that view.